 BSc | MSc University of South Dakota

-PhD student, co-supervised with David Gonthier
+PhD candidate, co-supervised with David Gonthier

 BSc | MSc Prince of Songkla University